 MACo has hosted a Book Club meeting at each summer and winter conference in recent years, hosting a lively group discussion about topics that are relevant to public service, leadership, and government.

-For the August conference, the selection is Erica Dhawan’s Digital Body Language: How to Build Trust and Connection, No Matter the Distance.
+For the August conference, the book club will meet on Thursday, August 19, 10:15 am – 11;15 am and the selection is Erica Dhawan’s Digital Body Language: How to Build Trust and Connection, No Matter the Distance.

 Here’s a summary of the book, from the Goodreads site: